 Applications for our programmes are normally made in the spring and summer term prior to the start of the programme.
 Apply online, however, if you require the application form in a different format, please contact us on email@example.com or call Admissions on 01252 784731.

 Once we have received your application, you will receive acknowledgement.
-We will then contact the provided references, if required, and will then contact you to arrange an interview date.

 On your interview day, you will be need to bring the requested ID documents, plus evidence of your academic qualifications.
 You should be notified of the result of your application to study within two weeks of your interview.